-Before servicing any part of the fuel system, stop engine and disconnect the battery.
-Drain the fuel system completely.
-Use an approved container to collect and store fuel.
-Wipe up any spillage immediately.
-Material used to contain spillage must be disposed of in an approved receptacle.
-Any fuel system service must be performed in a well ventilated area.
-Inspect any completed service work for sign of fuel leakage.
+IMPORTANT: Use an approved container to collect and store fuel.
+Wipe up spilled fuel immediately.
+Material used to contain spilled fuel must be disposed of in an approved receptacle.

+Before servicing any part of the fuel system:

+- 1. Stop engine and disconnect the battery. - 2.
+Perform fuel system service in a well ventilated area.

+3. Inspect any completed service work for sign of fuel leakage.